bensonchow123/computy_scripts/README.md

 ## Usage

-Make scripts executable and link it by doing crontab -e
+Run it by doing crontab -e

 ## License